Economic analysis of prevention: Evaluating the ripple effect

 Economic evaluation tends to measure bottom-line measures such as cost-effectiveness and changes in health outcomes, but it undervalues intermediate benefits, such as cultural or institutional changes that occur as a result of the intervention.

-The aim of this project is to develop an approach to the economic analysis of prevention programs that is potentially broader than conventional forms of economic evaluation but simple enough to be used routinely.
+This project aimed to develop an approach to the economic analysis of prevention programs that is potentially broader than conventional forms of economic evaluation but simple enough to be used routinely.

-- Examining approaches to the economic analysis of prevention programs
+- Examined approaches to the economic analysis of prevention programs

-- Identifying what criteria practitioners and policy makers use to inform investment decisions in prevention (ideal and in practice)
+- Identified what criteria practitioners and policy makers use to inform investment decisions in prevention (ideal and in practice)

-- Identifying contexts in which economic evidence is used
+- Identified contexts in which economic evidence is used

-- Establishing guidelines for evaluation that are consistent with the objectives of decision making.
+- Established guidelines for evaluation that are consistent with the objectives of decision making.